 It is important to emphasize that educational accreditation is expected of every medical profession, whether the practitioner holds a certification or a license.
 The accreditation of homeopathy schools in the US is essential for the protection of homeopathy students, the public, and the profession.

-However, due to recent changes to the CHC’s eligibility criteria, making accredited training optional for applicants, it is the opinion of AHE that this no longer aligns with the best practices essential to the stability of a modern medical profession and the protection of its students, consumers, and practitioners.
+Additional certifications for professional homeopaths do exist, but it is the opinion of AHE that these certifications are not aligned with the best practices essential to the stability of a modern medical profession and the protection of its students, consumers, and practitioners.